whywaita/myshoes/README.md

 # myshoes

-Auto scaling self-hosted runner :runner: for GitHub Actions
+Auto scaling self-hosted runner :runner: (like GitHub-hosted) for GitHub Actions

+# features

+- Auto scaling and runner with your cloud-provider

 ## Setup (only once)